Burn (2012 film): Release

 The film premiered at the 2012 Tribeca Film Festival where it won the Audience Award.

 Distribution

 Despite an overwhelmingly positive response at the 2012 Tribeca Film Festival, the film was unable to secure a buyer for distribution.
 Putnam and Sanchez decided to self-distribute and release BURN by renting out movie theaters in 35 cities across the United States and embarking on a multi-city tour.
 These screenings were promoted as industry screenings, targeted at local firefighting companies.

 Distributor Area 23a began booking the film into AMC Theatres, though Putnam and Sanchez decided to continue self-distribution after seeing a large difference in profits between the AMC screenings and their own screenings.

 In Spring 2013, BURN played in 170 cities across the United States in four-walled screenings.

 Reception

-Critical response

-On Rotten Tomatoes, a review aggregator, the film has a score of 100% based on 16 reviews with an average rating of 8 out of 10.
 The Washington Post called it "An emotional character study of a group of heroic, yet very human, individuals."

 Home media

 BURN was released on DVD and Blu-ray Disc on June 18, 2013.